dvarrazzo/suponoff/README.rst

 To use this app, create a Django project that includes ``suponoff`` in its applications and includes the URLs from ``suponoff.urls``.
-Then you add the ``SUPERVISORS`` setting (a list of hostnames).
+Then you add the ``SUP_REDIS_URL`` setting (where to get registered supervisors).
 The web interface can also add "tags" to each program, allowing you to filter by tags.
 For an example, see the ``demo`` project in the source distribution.

 Screenshot:
 -----------